 The completion has two divisions: University and High School.
 Team members must fall within the age group associated with the division in which that team is competing.
 The University Division is offered to undergraduate students only.
 The High School Division, for the purpose of the Competition, are in grade levels defined as 9th through 12th grades.
 High school is defined internationally as a pre-university level program.

 Teams must be comprised of 3 or 4 student members.

-Teams can originate from schools (public, private, home-based, parochial or charter) or educational organizations such as science clubs or special interest programs.
+Teams can originate from universities or high schools (public, private, home-based, parochial or charter) or educational organizations such as science clubs or special interest programs.

 Student Project Manager

 This student participant establishes an overall schedule for each team activity, tracks progress of each deliverable and maintains a record of all completed items.
 This is not a required position but rather is an example of a best practice that can improve the quality and timeliness of the teams’ overall performance.